 Julie Bilminga adapted and illustrated a Dreamtime story, ‘Goorrandalng thoon Jalin‘ (The Brolga and the Kangaroo).

-We’re proud of the resources that we produce, and believe that they are an important step in helping the community learn Miriwoong.
+We’re proud of the bilingual (Miriwoong-English) resources that we produce, and believe that they are an important step in helping individuals, families, & the community as a whole learn Miriwoong.

-If you would like to purchase any Miriwoong resources, please email firstname.lastname@example.org or call us on (08) 9169 1029.
+If you would like to purchase any of these Miriwoong resources, pop in to the language centre and see what we have available!
+Or, if you can’t come down to the centre, you can also email email@example.com or call us on (08) 9169 1029.
 All money raised from the sale of these books and resources goes into continuing our Miriwoong revitalisation programs.